alphagov/forms/design/prototype-version-7/task-list/README.md

 Step “3.
 Get your form ready to go live“ which has 2 rows under it.

 <ul>
-<p>TThe first row has a link to “Provide link to your privacy information“ and a grey highlighted tag on the far right of the row that reads “not started“.</p>
+<p>The first row has a link to “Provide link to your privacy information“ and a grey highlighted tag on the far right of the row that reads “not started“.</p>

 <p>The second row has a link to “Provide link to your accessibility statement“ and a grey highlighted tag on the far right of the row that reads “not started“.</p>
 </ul>